 - I was given a prescription for some heavy duty pain-killers after they removed my impacted wisdom tooth.
 I am so pleased to report that I managed to get by on a paracetemol tablet alone.
 Have a little faith in your body and switch on the positive mindset.
 You won’t believe how much it helps.

 - If you have to take antibiotics (or go under a GA) make sure you follow up with a course (or 5) of probiotics.
 See your naturopath or holistic health specialist for a reputable recommendation.
 These procedures can damage our gut-health considerably and your gut health MUST be repaired in order to ensure ongoing health.
+Changing Habits also provide an organic, food based probiotic range available here.

 - In addition to the probiotics, ensure you start a whole host of restorative gut health procedures… see my posts on Bone Broth and Sauerkraut.